patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 So to recap - would you see something like this: app.Tap(x=>x.Class("UIView").Index(3));

 It is looking for all the UI elements of the class "UIView" -- and then please show me the 4th item of that list of elements.
-(Remember counting starts at 0 for this Index.
+(Remember counting starts at 0 for Index() ).

 DRAFT:
 # Why two versions of very similar commands?